This post was last updated on July 8th, 2020 at 01:50 pm

 Hurricanes in Bali

 Bali is favorable when it comes to hurricanes.
 Hurricanes can certainly occur to the south of Indonesia, but they never reach as far as Bali itself.
 That’s because Bali is just outside the area where hurricanes can occur.

-Bali can, however, be confronted with storm depressions that originate in the hurricane area, but have decreased considerably in strength.
-In such a case, Bali has to deal with heavy showers and a rising wind, but there is no hurricane force.
-The chance of this is highest in the months of January, February and March.
+Bali can, however, be confronted with storm depressions that originate in the hurricane area but have decreased considerably in strength.
+In such a case, Bali has to deal with heavy showers and rising wind, but there is no hurricane force.
+The chance of this is highest in the months of January, February, and March.

 Average Amount of Sunshine in Bali

 On average, the sun shines 7 to 9 hours a day during the wet season.
 The number of sun hours in the dry season is no less than 9 to 10 hours.
-Not bad for a destination where there’s only 12 to 12.5 hours of light during the day!
+Not bad for a destination with only 12 to 12.5 hours of light during the day!

 Are you interested in the history of Bali?
 Check out our Bali For Beginners page!

 Without good travel preparation, you can sometimes be faced with surprises on the road or at your holiday destination.
 In our opinion, preparing well is essential for every trip or holiday.
 In this section, we offer tips for first-time visitors to Bali.

 If, for some reason, the information here is not (completely) accurate according to you, please let us know via the contact form.
 We naturally strive to keep the information here as up-to-date as possible.
 Sometimes there are local deviations.